 Hotels sometimes host things other than guests—like things that creep in the night!
 What’s lurking in your dark hotel room?
 It could be bedbugs.
-Here’s how to spot them and make sure they don’t hitch a ride home with you.
+Here’s how to check for bedbugs in a hotel and make sure they don’t ride home with you.

 What are Bedbugs?

 How to Check for Bed Bugs in a Hotel

 How to Avoid Taking Bedbugs Home with You

 Do a Check When You Get Home

 Before you can start looking for bedbugs, you need to know what they are.
 Since they like to hide during the day and come out at night, you probably won’t see them unless you know what to look for and where to look.

 If you do find a bedbug, it will look kind of like an apple seed—they’re the same size with oval bodies.
 Bedbugs are brown, but they become more reddish after feeding on human (or animal) blood.
 These creepy little crawlers don’t fly, but they do move quickly and can travel across the ceiling just as fast as they can on the floor.

 Before you learn how to check for bed bugs in a hotel, you’ll need to know what to look for.
 Keep an eye out for small reddish-brown bugs about the size of an apple seed.
 Check the seams of the mattress, creases, and even the headboard for these critters.

 You should also take a good look at the bedding for tiny reddish or blackish spots that might look like ink stains, and be aware of any see-through eggshells in hidden spots, which would indicate that bed bugs are laying eggs.